 Furnace should operate at least 5 minutes before checking gas flow.
 Determine time in seconds for two revolutions of gas through the meter.
 (Two revolutions assures a more accurate time.)
-Divide by two and compare to time in "TABLE 11" below.
-If manifold pressure matches "TABLE 13" and rate is incorrect, check gas orifices for proper size and restriction.
+Divide by two and compare to time in TABLE 13.
+If manifold pressure matches "" and rate is incorrect, check gas orifices for proper size and restriction

 Remove temporary gas meter if installed.